Function Computation through a Bidirectional Relay: Zero error computation: Proofs of Theorems -

 {\em Proof of Corollary ~\ref{Cor_relay_XOR}:} First let us consider the converse for the rate region.
-For $R_A$, let us consider the cut between node A and a super node consisting of B and C. This situation arises when the relay node broadcasts the message sent by node A. Then the problem reduces to the problem of decoding with side information studied in \cite{Alon_1996}, where the decoder with side information $Y$ wants to recover $X$.
-They showed that if the support set is full, the optimal zero-error rate for this problem is $H(X)$.
-Similarly, $R_B \geq H(Y)$.
-Now let us consider the rate $R_C$. $R_C$ attains its minimum value when relay has $X$ and $Y$.
-Theorem~\ref{Thm_two_Rx}~(\ref{Thm_two_Rx_part1}) shows that if relay has both $X$ and $Y$, the minimum achievable broadcast rate is $\max\{ H(Y|X), H(X|Y) \}$.
-This completes the converse.
-Now let us consider a scheme where nodes A and B communicate $X$ and $Y$ respectively to the relay.
-The relay can recover $X$ and $Y$ with zero-error if $R_A > H(X)$ and $R_B > H(Y)$.
-If the relay has $X$ and $Y$, Theorem~\ref{Thm_two_Rx}~(\ref{Thm_two_Rx_part1}) shows that the rate $ \max\{ H(Y|X), H(X|Y) \}$ is achievable for $R_C$ for complementary delivery.
-This proves the achievability of the rate region. {\rule{2.1mm}{2.1mm}}
+For $R_A$, let us consider the cut between node A and a super node consisting of B and C. This situation arises when the relay node broadcasts the message sent by node A. Then the problem reduces to the problem of decoding with side information studied in \cite{Alon_1996}, where the decoder with side information $Y$ wants to recover $X$. \revd{Lemma~6 in \cite{Alon_1996} shows that the optimal rate is equal to $\lim\limits_{n\to\infty} \frac{1}{n} H_{\chi}(G^{\wedge n}, X^n) = \bar{H}_G(X)$.
+Since the support set is full, the graph $(G,X)$ is a complete graph with vertex set $\cX$.
+It can be easily verified that for a complete graph, $\bar{H}_G(X) = H(X)$.
+So here we get $R_A \geq H(X)$. } Similarly, $R_B \geq H(Y)$.
+Now let us consider the rate $R_C$. \revd{Any relay encoding $\phi_C(\phi_A(x^n), \phi_B(y^n))$ is also a function of $(x^n,y^n)$ and so any achieved rate $R_C$ can also be achieved if the relay has the full information $(x^n,y^n)$.
+So the optimum $R_C$ attains its minimum value when the relay has $X$ and $Y$.}